 The challenge ahead

-The browser content area, which includes the preset list, tag filters, and product grid, is rendered entirely as a bitmap by a proprietary widget toolkit.
-Making this content accessible requires walking the internal widget tree and creating NSAccessibilityElements for each item.
-This is active work in progress.
+The browser content area, including the preset list, tag filters, and product grid, is rendered entirely as a bitmap by a proprietary widget toolkit.
+Making that reachable means walking the internal widget tree and creating NSAccessibilityElements for each item.
+That work is still ongoing.

 Technical approach